egiden/django-contact-us-tools/docs/source/usage.rst

          <button type="submit">Submit</button>
       </form>

 #.
-Use the ``BaseContactUsView`` view and create a `URL pattern <https://docs.djangoproject.com/en/5.1/topics/http/urls/#url-dispatcher>`_ to handle the rendering of the form and add it to your project's ``urls.py``, making sure to supply the form, template's name and a 'success url':
+Use the :py:class:`~contact_us_tools.forms.BaseContactUsView` view and create a `URL pattern <https://docs.djangoproject.com/en/5.1/topics/http/urls/#url-dispatcher>`_ to handle the rendering of the form and add it to your project's ``urls.py``, making sure to supply the form, template's name and a 'success url':

    .. code-block:: python